grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Again, if one algorithm took $n^2 + n$ and another took $n^2$, by the time you get to a large input, you can't tell the difference.

-But we don't want to abuse mathematical notation and just randomly delete variables...
+But we don't want to abuse mathematical notation and just randomly delete variables.
+Without a good mathematical foundation, that could let us derive erroneous statements.

 ---